Clinical Trials Associate - Japanese Speaking

 Salary: £27,000 + Benefits (Private Medical, Private Dental, Pension, 25 days Annual leave plus bank holidays & many more)

-Richmond Pharmacology are an early phase Clinical Research Organisation (CRO), conducting pioneering early phase trials.
-Our experienced team, central London location and global reach make Richmond Pharmacology an exciting and dynamic place to work.
+Richmond Pharmacology are an early phase Clinical Research Organisation (CRO), where we are conducting pioneering early phase healthy participants and patient participant trials.
+Our experienced and world‑renowned team, our central London location and our global reach contribute to making Richmond Pharmacology an exciting and dynamic place to work.

-A new opportunity has opened for a Clinical Trials Associate to join a specialised team providing clinical support to Research Physicians and volunteers taking part in trials of innovative new therapies.
-This is an entry level role with a career path focused on development of clinical excellence in the delivery of Phase I‑III clinical trials.
+A new opportunity has opened at Richmond Pharmacology for a Clinical Trials Associate to join a specialised team providing clinical support to Research Physicians and volunteers taking part in the trials of innovative new therapies.
+This is an entry level role with a career path focused on development of clinical excellence in the delivery of a variety of Phase I‑III clinical trials.

 Requirements